They are under pressure from development for hydro electricity and from effluent and polluting runoff from nearby development.

 Our free flowing rivers are some of the last undisturbed wild spaces in the country.
 They may cut a refuge for wildlife through areas of development or pass largely unnoticed through our scenic national parks, but there is a wave of development coming to these rivers which has unforeseen consequences.

 After five years of campaigning we have called to account the thin plans to build in the Conwy, and planning permission and water abstraction have not been granted.
 But there are a great many other free flowing rivers in the UK, which remain under threat of irreversible development.
-‘Save the Conwy’ has now become ‘Save Our Rivers’ and we have become a UK charity.
+‘Save the Conwy’ has now become ‘Save Our Rivers’.
 We’re here to help and to encourage the scrutiny of these plans by local communities and all of us who love the outdoor life.

 How we can help?